Copositivity, discriminants and nonseparable signed supports: Copositive signomials and the signed discriminant

-The copositivity criterion from \Cref{thm:criterion:copositivity} and \Cref{cor:copositivity:interior} can be combined with elimination techniques to give conditions on the nonsigned coefficients of polynomials with fixed signed support that ensure copositivity.
+The copositivity criterion from \Cref{thm:criterion:copositivity} and \Cref{cor:copositivity:interior} can be combined with elimination techniques to find conditions for copositivity on the nonsigned coefficients of polynomials with given signed support..
 This is illustrated in the next examples.
 First, we recall that for points $a_1,\dots,a_{n+1}\in \R^n$ whose convex hull is a full dimensional simplex and $b\in \conv(\{a_1,\dots,a_{n+1}\})$, the \term{barycentric coordinates} of $b$ with respect to $\{a_1,\dots,a_{n+1}\}$ are the unique $\lambda^b_{a_1},\dots,\lambda^b_{a_{n+1}}\in [0,1]$ such that